meat-loaf/smw/patches/better_wiggler/readme.txt

   1) Rewrites the segment buffer handling to properly use a ring instead of an MVP shuffle, saving about 800 cycles per on-screen wiggler every frame.
-     * This comes with the caveat that to implement the ring quickly and easily, the buffer address must be aligned to a 7-bit boundary.
-This is not a problem on SA1, but the buffer was moved slightly in lorom.
-In practice, this shouldn't be a problem, but do be aware of this.
   2) Allows an arbitrary number of wigglers to be on-screen at the same time, up to the entity limit (if you can find enough available ram, anyway)